Retail CAM Reconciliation: Anchor Exclusions and Cost Pools

 - Marketing fund separation: Keeps marketing fund accounting distinct from operating expense reconciliation when the lease requires it

-The output is a reconciliation package that can withstand scrutiny from inline tenants, anchor auditors, and the inevitable lease-by-lease comparison that retail portfolios require.
+The output is a reconciliation package that can withstand scrutiny from inline tenants, anchor auditors, and the lease-by-lease comparison that retail portfolios require.

 Related Resources